 The decision has been taken by the Government of India, to expand the Green Skill Development Programme (GSDP) to an all-India level.

 Post a pilot project in the year 2017, the ministry has now taken the following steps to expand the Green Skill Development Programme:

 - Increasing the budget allocation for ENVIS in budget 2018-19 by 33%.
 Out of this, the training courses under the Green Skill Development Programme will be funded.

 - The targets for training have been increased.
 A total of 5 lakh 60 thousand people will be imparted training between 2018-19 and 2020-21.

-- 35 courses including pollution monitoring (air/water/noise/soil), effluent treatment plant operation, forest management, water budgeting etc have been recognised by the government.
+- 35 courses including pollution monitoring (air/water/noise/soil), effluent treatment plant operation, forest management, water budgeting, etc have been recognized by the government.

 Aspirants can check out the following links to prepare comprehensively and even better for upcoming Civil Services exams

 To know how you can prepare for Environment and Biodiversity sections of the UPSC exams, visit the linked article.

 Green Skill Development:- Download PDF Here